elijaa/phpmemcachedadmin/README.md

         ],
     ];
     ```

-2. In your console, navigate to the root of the project and execute `docker-compose up`.
+2. In your console, navigate to the root of the project...
+   1. ...and execute `composer install`
+   2. ...and execute `docker-compose up`

 ### If you need to modify the `docker-compose.yml` configuration